kathaepp/msc_thesis_supplements/README.md

 - `inspect_spinup.ipynb` contains the code used to plot the temporal evolution of total land water and ice content

 ## Acknowledgement
-The .R scripts are based on scripts provided by Lalonde et al. (2026b) for their analysis of the urban scheme in the ORCHIDEE LSM (Lalonde et al., 2026a).
+The .R scripts are based on scripts provided by Lalonde et al. (2026b) for their analysis of the urban scheme in the ORCHIDEE land surface model (Lalonde et al., 2026a).

 Lalonde, M., Bastin, S., Oudin, L., Arboleda-Obando, P. F., & Ducharne, A. (2026a).
 Benchmarking a new urban scheme in the ORCHIDEE v2.2 land surface model.
 EGUsphere, 1–33. [https://doi.org/10.5194/egusphere-2026-551](https://doi.org/10.5194/egusphere-2026-551)